 Our oral precision medicine Galafold® was granted accelerated approval by the FDA in August 2018 under the brand name Galafold® for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene ("GLA") variant based on in vitro assay data.
 The FDA approved Galafold® for 348 amenable GLA variants.
 Galafold® was approved in the E.U. and U.K. in May 2016 as a first-line therapy for long-term treatment of adults and adolescents, aged 16 years and older, with a confirmed diagnosis of Fabry disease and who have an amenable mutation (variant).
-The approved E.U. and U.K. labels include 367 Fabry-causing mutations, which represent up to half of all patients with Fabry disease.
-Approvals have also been granted in over 40 countries around the world, including the U.S., E.U., U.K., Japan, and others.
-We plan to continue to launch Galafold® in additional countries during 2020.
+The approved E.U. and U.K. labels include 1,384 mutations amenable to Galafold® treatment, which represent up to half of all patients with Fabry disease.
+In countries where mutations are provided only on the amenability website, these 1,384 amenable mutations are now available.
+Marketing authorization approvals have been granted in over 40 countries around the world, including the U.S., E.U., U.K., Japan, and others.
+We plan to continue to launch Galafold® in additional countries during 2021.